burakgokalp/ublock-adblock-example-rules/README.md

  !
 19.03.2020 https://www.abc.com
 www.abc.com##.background-ads
 ```
-This rule blocks divs in abc.com which class has ".background-ads"
+The above rule will block divs in abc.com, which has "background-ads" in class attribute

 Lets continue with this rule: